4.1.7. Overtone Sliders

 - Slider Labels

 The labels show the number of the harmonic, and optionally the note name and frequency.
-This appearance can be adjusted on the Note Sliders dialog, and on the toolbar.
+This appearance can be adjusted on the Note Sliders settings page, and on the toolbar.

 You can click on Labels to play them.
-The instrument used for playing them can be selected by the “Overtone Instrument” on the Audio Settings dialog.
+The instrument used for playing them can be selected by the “Overtone Instrument” on the Playback Settings.

 You can select one or more Labels with Ctrl-Click.
 Press on → (or press to play them).